What is an intrauterine device (IUD)?

 - An IUD is a type of birth control.

-- It is a small, T-shaped device that your provider puts in your uterus by going through your vagina and cervix.
+- It is a small, T-shaped device.
+Your provider puts in your uterus by going through your vagina and cervix.

-- These are made of flexible plastic and have 2 thin plastic strings that hang out of the cervix.
+- These are made of flexible plastic.
+They have 2 thin strings that hang out of the cervix.

-- They may be called LARC devices, a long-acting reversible contraceptive method of birth control.
+- They may be called LARC devices.
+This is a long-acting reversible contraceptive method of birth control.

-- Many women who use progestin-releasing IUDs have lighter, less painful periods than they had before getting the IUD.
+- Many people who use progestin-releasing IUDs have lighter, less painful periods than they had before getting the IUD.

-- Some women stop getting a period at all.
+- Some people stop getting a period.
 This is not harmful and does not need to be treated.

 - Your normal periods and fertility come back when the IUD is taken out.